lurbano/rpi-led-strip/README.md

 # RPi-sensor-setup
- Instructions for setting up a headless raspberry pi to control a LED strip.
+ Instructions for setting up a headless raspberry pi to control a NeoPixel (WS281x) LED strip.

  # References: